 What is it?

 A meringue on a plate looks almost like a small cloud.
-However, despite its airy appearance, it is rather hard and crumbly.
-To make it, egg whites and sugar are beaten and then dried in the oven and lightly caramelized.
-In addition to the classic version, more and more interpretations with different flavors were added.
-For example, with chocolate or pistachios.
+Despite its airy appearance, it is actually quite hard and crumbly.
+To make it, egg whites are whipped with sugar and dried out in the oven until lightly caramelized.
+Alongside the classic version, there are more and more interpretations with various flavors, such as chocolate or pistachios.

 Where can I try it?

-Meringue is often served in the Bernese Emmental, in the Haslital and in Western Switzerland.
-As a dessert on a menu you will find it as an accompaniment to a scoop of ice cream or as the main component garnished with whipped cream.
+Meringue is often served in the Bernese Emmental, Haslital, and Western Switzerland.
+You'll typically find it on dessert menus as a complement to a scoop of ice cream or as the main component garnished with whipped cream.

 What is it?

-Originating in Lucerne, Birnenwegge consists of a yeast, shortbread or, more rarely, puff pastry and a spiced pear puree filling.
+The Pear Weggen, originating from Lucerne, is made from yeast, shortcrust, or less commonly, puff pastry, filled with a spiced pear puree.
 In the classic, larger version, the dough is rolled up with the filling.
-The smaller "Bireweggli" is simply filled.
-The dish can be enjoyed as a snack or as a dessert.
+The smaller “Bireweggli” is simply filled.
+You can enjoy this dish as a light snack or as dessert.

 Where can I try it?